 An important geographical crossroads and supply depot, the Lac La Biche Mission was officially established in 1853.
-It was one of the first Albertan sites for exchanges between the Native, Metis, Francophone, and Anglophones populations.
+It was one of the first Albertan sites for exchanges between the Indigenous, Metis, Francophone and Anglophone populations.

-The Lac La Biche Mission Site is a Roman Catholic mission located in a rural setting on the south shore of Lac La Biche, approximately 16 kilometres northwest of the Town of Lac La Biche.
-The historically-significant buildings on the site include a convent built in 1894, a church and a rectory constructed in the early 1920s, and several ancillary wood-frame buildings, including a wash house, garage, and chicken coop.
-Complementary features of the site include a cemetery and grotto, landscape features, and the archaeological remains of previous structures, including a gristmill (later converted into a sawmill), warehouse, and ice house.
+The Lac La Biche Mission Site is a Roman Catholic mission located in a rural setting on the south shore of Lac La Biche lake, approximately 16 kilometres northwest of the hamlet of Lac La Biche.
+The historically-significant buildings on the site include a convent built in 1894, a church constructed in 1922-23, and several ancillary wood-frame buildings, including a laundry house, garage and chicken coop.
+Complementary features of the site include a cemetery and grotto, landscape features, and the archaeological remains of previous structures, including the Grey Nuns Convent and Rectory.

 For a more detailed history, please click the logo below to visit the official Lac La Biche Mission page on the Canadian Government website for Canada's Historic Places.

 Also, by clicking the Collections Canada logo below, you can visit our digital archive at the Government of Canada's digital collections project website, where you'll find historical photos, scanned archive documents, old newspaper articles and first-person accounts of life at the Mission.